 The same broad levels described below are widely used across the crochet world, as you can see on the Craft Yarn Council’s web page here.

 You have never crocheted before, or you tried it some time ago and have forgotten what you learnt, or you have been trying to learn the basics from online tutorials but it’s just not making sense.

 I don’t believe a kit focussing on a single project is necessarily a good way to learn a new craft.
 I believe that when learning a new skill, you need extensive, detailed advice and the tools and materials to experiment with.
 It’s hard to include all that in a kit that is focussed on completing a single project (such as a particular toy or scarf).

 I have therefore put together a specific crochet starter set focussed on actually learning to crochet.
 This contains everything you need to take you from the very basics to quite advanced crochet techniques.

-Read more about my Learn to Crochet Kit here.
+Read more about learning to crochet with my Crochet Starter Kit here.